ccwang002/ccwang002.github.io/content/blogs/2016-01/0115_coverage_gvis.md

 | chr1       | 10,093 | 10,104 |     5 |
 | ...        | ...    | ...    |   ... |

 So we need to convert the alignment result as BedGraph format, which can be done by [BEDTools' genomecov] command.
-On BEDTools' documentation, it noted that the BAM file should be sorted.
+On BEDTools' documentation, it notes that the BAM file should be sorted.

 ```bash
 bedtools genomecov -bg -ibam myseq.bam > myseq.bedGraph
 ```

-The plain text BedGraph can be huge, pipe'd with gzip can reduce file size to around 30% of the original.
+The plain text BedGraph can be huge, pipe'd with gzip will reduce file size to around 30% of the original.

 ```bash
 bedtools genomecov -bg -ibam myseq.bam | gzip > myseq.bedGraph.gz